seismicgear/voynich-mod23/EXPERIMENT.md

 1. Shuffle the Latin alphabet 10,000 times
 2. Re-decode the EVA corpus using the same glyph-to-number map but random Latin assignments
-3. Record entropy and trigram similarity for each iteration
+3. Record gzip size and trigram similarity for each iteration
 4. Compute p-values by comparing observed metrics to the null distribution

 ---